-We all know that there are lot many ways present in the market to root out an Android Mobile Phone.
+We all know that there are a lot many ways present in the market to root out an Android Mobile Phone.
 But you can find one thing common between them all is that you need to make use of PC to do it.
 You will rarely find any way to root an Android device using another android device, mobile phone or tablet.
 But in this article, we will show you a method by which you can do it with ease.

 What Is Mobile Phone Rooting or Android Rooting?

 Rooting is a Process which is done with the aim of attaining full privilege or control of an operating system, in this case the Android OS.
 The main reason behind rooting is to overcome the limitations imposed on the device either by the Carriers or the device manufacturers.
-Removing limitations result in running many apps in administrator mode with full permissions and privileges including accessing the kernel level control of a mobile device.
+Removing limitations result in running many apps in administrator mode with full permissions and privileges including accessing the kernel-level control of a mobile device.

 How To Root An Android Device Without A PC